wnhsu/tacotron2_dev/NOTES.md

 ```

 ### Feature TODOs
+* GST/GMVAE formulation for the objective
 * silence removal
 * Initialize code/text embedding
-* pass speaker ID as input to the model
-* infer global voice representations with an audio encoder
-* AE/VAE/GST/GMVAE formulation for the objective

 #### Completed
 * change filelist to be list of json.
 Each entry has additional fields
   including speaker-id, duration, text, raw code (uncollapsed).
 * random audio/code chunking
+* AE/VAE formulation for the objective
+* pass speaker ID as input to the model
+* infer global voice representations with an audio encoder

 ### Experiment TODOs
 1. Train on LJSpeech with the original code